asciamanna/asciamanna.github.io/_posts/2014-04-05-self-documenting-code-and-meaningful-comments.md

 To an extent I agree with Dave Thomas, Andy Hunt, and Robert Martin.
 Comments that describe the intent of the developer are generally useful.

-> "In general, comments should discuss why something is done, its purpose
+> In general, comments should discuss why something is done, its purpose
 > and its goal.
 The code already shows how it is done, so commenting on this
-> is redundant."
+> is redundant.
 > &mdash; Dave Thomas and Andy Hunt, The Pragmatic Programmer: From Journeyman to Master, page 249

 Bob Martin lists the following in a section of _Clean Code_ entitled "Good Comments:"